Blow (Ed Sheeran, Chris Stapleton and Bruno Mars song): Composition

 "Blow" is a rock, blues rock and hard rock song.
 It features a "chunky-fun" 80s heavy-metal "distorted electric guitar riff".
 The screeching guitar is accompanied by a lively drumbeat which "bounce[s] off [the] ears" and an extended shouted high note.
 "Blow" is an upbeat track, composed in the key of E-flat minor with a tempo of 92 beats per minute.
-The singers' vocal ranges span from the a low note of B4 to a high note of E6.
 They showcase "Stapleton's familiar howl, a soulful Mars", as well as an uncommon "rough-around-the-edges" Sheeran.

-AllMusic's Stephen Thomas Erlewine and Slant Magazine's Seth Wilson, respectively, found the single to be loud and crazy; Erlewine described it as a "churning rocker".
-In the same vein, Alexis Petridis of The Guardian compared its energy to a mix of Led Zeppelin with Queens of the Stone Age.
-Sarah Murphy of Exclaim! called "Blow" a strange fusion of each artists' genre— pop, rock, soul—with "Led Zeppelin worship".
-Its sound evokes a "raucous quasi-Aerosmith screamfest".
+AllMusic's Stephen Thomas Erlewine and Slant Magazine's Seth Wilson, respectively described the single as loud and crazy; Erlewine says it is a "churning rocker".
+Alexis Petridis of The Guardian compared its energy to a mix of Led Zeppelin with Queens of the Stone Age.
+Sarah Murphy of Exclaim! called "Blow" a strange fusion of each artists' genre—pop, rock, soul—with "Led Zeppelin worship".
+According to Jon Caramanica of The New York Times the sound evokes a "raucous quasi-Aerosmith screamfest".

 Billboard's Jason Lipshutz felt the guitar riffs and lyrics seemed to be inspired by the Black Keys' album Let's Rock (2019).
 Lyrically, the single finds the trio "serenading a love interest" who leaves them insane.
-These lyrics are mixed with references to guns and sexual innuendo demonstrated by Stapleton in his verses: "Supernatural woman, supernatural freak/Don't know what you're doin,' got me feelin' weak/Oh, I wanna call you fever, baby, you can set a fire on me/Hot damn, pop it like a pistol, mama".
-He also begs his girl to "Pull my trigger, let me blow your mind", while Mars sensually asks "Baby, tell me, what's your fantasy?" and Sheeran cries for having a child "with his woman".
-Ben Boddez writing for The Georgia Straight felt the recording was another example of the bleeding of music genres, which started with several newcomers dominating the top of the charts.
-Boddez argued that rock and roll could make its way into the mainstream by artists like Sheeran making "marketable pop music".
-The lyrics infused with gun imagery left the artists' fans and critics displeased because of high-profile shooting incidents at the time.
+Stapleton sings in a verse: "Supernatural woman, supernatural freak / Don't know what you're doin,' got me feelin' weak / Oh, I wanna call you fever, baby, you can set a fire on me... pop it like a pistol, mama".
+Another lyric is "Pull my trigger, let me blow your mind".
+Mars says "Baby, tell me, what's your fantasy?" and Sheeran speaks of having a child "with his woman".

+Ben Boddez writing for The Georgia Straight felt the recording is another example of the blending of music genres, which started with several newcomers dominating the top of the charts.
+Boddez opines that rock and roll could make its way into the mainstream by artists like Sheeran making "marketable pop music".